-The main goal of the course is to understand Japan's rapid economic growth since 1868, and from World War II to the 1990s; the collapse in Japan's economic growth since the early 1990s; and strategies for economic reform.
-Yoshihara emphasizes the reasons for Japan's earlier economic development success, while also examining the dark side of development.
+The main goal of the course is to understand Japan's rapid economic growth since 1868, and from World War II to the 1990s; the collapse in Japan's economic growth during the 1990s; the potential revival of growth during the early 21st century; and strategies for economic reform.
+Yoshihara emphasizes the reasons for Japan's earlier economic development success.
 Katz stresses that the protectionism and industrial policies that contributed to success during catch-up from 1945 to 1990 no longer worked in the 1990s when Japan was a mature economy.
 Indeed Katz argues that, although these policies increased the gap between Japan and the United States in 2000, Japan will successfully reform during the early years of the 21st century.